vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 T. teachers' names often end in the word Ādanda 1073n; T. L topics like mantras, nyāsa, man:ļala taken over intu some Puriṇas, and dharola. ! Śāstra works 1097-96; teaching of tāntrik texts about worship with five wakāras created a debased state in society, which is reflected in some parts of Sanskrit literature 1073-76; T, texts fall into five classes, Saira, śākta, Vaiśnava, Saura and Ganapatya 1092 ; theory! of such T. works as Sārada tilaka about mantras set out 1098-99; theory of sublima tion put forward for explaining the insistence on five makāras 1085; theory of T works that wine, meat and sexual unions are tbe only and the best means of Devi worship invite strong condemnation 1092-3; thought is recognised

 in some T. works as bavipg creative power and may do good if kind and may cause soffering if evil 1100; three aspects of the deity worshipped by Tāntrikas are sthūla (an image ), sūkṣma ( worship by mantras ) and parā ( highest, to he apprehended hy the mind of the sā lhaka ) 1091; three groups of T, viz.
-Viṣnukranta, Rathakrānta and Aīvakrānta and 64 are assigned to each group 1049; time when the word Tantra assumed its peculiar ineaning, the people who first introduced tantra practices or the country where they first arose cannot be determined with certainty 1033; to drink wine withopt performing Buddhi was conde mned even by T. writers 1089; translations of Sanskrit works on Tantra in Tibetan are avai lable, but the originals are not yet found 1048 ; Vajrayāna T. arose in Uddiyāna, acc. to one view 1039; Vaiṣṇavstantras, twentyfive, named by Agni purāṇa 1051 ; vast literature on Tantras 1031; Vedas, Śāstras and Parāṇas are of hardly any use, when Mabā nirvāpatantra is understood 1057; Vedic mantras for sanctifying fesh, fisb, and mudrā are respectively Rg.
+Viṣṇukranta, Rathakrānta and Aīvakrānta and 64 are assigned to each group 1049; time when the word Tantra assumed its peculiar ineaning, the people who first introduced tantra practices or the country where they first arose cannot be determined with certainty 1033; to drink wine withopt performing Buddhi was conde mned even by T. writers 1089; translations of Sanskrit works on Tantra in Tibetan are avai lable, but the originals are not yet found 1048 ; Vajrayāna T. arose in Uddiyāna, acc. to one view 1039; Vaiṣṇavstantras, twentyfive, named by Agni purāṇa 1051 ; vast literature on Tantras 1031; Vedas, Śāstras and Parāṇas are of hardly any use, when Mabā nirvāpatantra is understood 1057; Vedic mantras for sanctifying fesh, fisb, and mudrā are respectively Rg.
 I. 22.
 20, VIII.
 59. 12, I. 22.
 20-21; T. Vidyā divided into three groups viz.
 Kādi, Hādi and Sadi 1045; view of Dr. Bagchi about foreign elements

 Inden